JamesOQ/Tunning-Up-Music-Highway/README.md

   3. Serious Injuries and Fatalities Data for I-40 Tennessee *with weather*.csv
      - An update to our main dataset which includes added weather condition data queried by data, time, and location from Visual Crossing.

+  4. Serious Injuries and Fatalities Data for I-40 Tennessee *with weather and wetness*.csv
+     - Another update to our main dataset which grades the wetness of the road at the time of crash based on the cumulative rainfall of the 6 previous hours.
+The grading is as follows:
+       - more than 1 inch of cumulative rainfall is labeled as 'very wet'
+       - between 0 and 1 inches of cumulative rainfall is 'damp'
+       - otherwise 'dry'.

 Code:
   1. Weather data API query.ipynb
      - Program that queries historical weather data from the Visual Crossing weather API based on location, date, and time.
+  2. Road Wetness API query.ipynb
+     - Program that queries cumulative precipitation amount from the Visual Crossing weather API based on the 6 hours before the crash.